 - 3 eggs - room temperature

 - ¾ cup almond flour

-- 1 tsp espresso - sub.
-1 Tbsp strong coffee
+- 1 teaspoon espresso - sub.
+1 tablespoon strong coffee

 - Preheat oven to 350 F. Melt 1 ⅓ cups of the chocolate and the coconut oil in a pot on the stove over medium-low heat.
 Stir continuously until thin and silky smooth in consistency.
 Remove from element and set aside to cool down slightly.